Does the Perfect Pricing Formula Exist?

 Another issue is this: if you’re pricing your items low, you could burn out.
 You won’t see a huge profit so you’ll lose interest and not find it worth your time to spend hours upon hours creating beautiful items.

-How to Price Handmade Items on Etsy
+How to Price Crochet Items on Etsy

-Calculate all materials and expenses accurately.
-These things should include prices for things like yarn, buttons, and crochet hooks.
+First you must pay yourself for the cost of supplies.
+This should include prices for things like balls of yarn, buttons, and crochet hooks.
 Also, be sure to properly add up all Etsy and PayPal fees.
 Are you using a loom?
 Did you need to purchase Photoshop for editing product photos?
 You need to calculate those things, as well.

-Pay yourself for your time.
 Come up with a price that you want to make per hour.
+This is your labor cost.
 Time yourself as you make each item.
 Then pay yourself for each hour you spend.

-Decide on a pricing formula.
 Etsy has a suggested formula for coming up with a price.
 You can read all about it here.
 Their formula is as follows:

-wholesale x 2 = retail
+wholesale x 2 = retail price

 To be honest with you, I love this formula.
 I think it would be wonderful if it worked for everyone, but I simply don’t think it can.
 If you take this formula and plug in the numbers for a relatively small crocheted blanket, here’s what the price could potentially be: $203.
-I’m not sure that your customers or mine would be willing to pay that.
-So, I had to come up with a formula that worked better for me.

 Labor – figure out how much you want to make per hour and multiply that by the number of hours it took to make your item.